CYCLO: Cyclic Graph Transformer Approach to Multi-Object Relationship Modeling in Aerial Videos: Experimental Results

-\textbf{Performance on \textit{PVSG}.} Table~\ref{tab:pvsg} shows that the CYCLO model outperforms other models on the PVSG dataset, achieving the highest Recall and mean Recall.
-CYCLO surpasses HIG and Transformer by 1.23\% and 1.81\% at R@20, respectively, and outperforms them in R@50 and R@100.
-CYCLO also slightly improves mean Recall, demonstrating its robustness in periodic actions in PVSG (\eg, cooking, washing).
+\textbf{Performance on \textit{PVSG}.} In Table~\ref{tab:pvsg}, we report that the CYCLO approach achieves superior performance compared to other models on the PVSG dataset, particularly in terms of Recall and mean Recall metrics.
+In particular, CYCLO surpasses HIG and Transformer by 1.23\% and 1.81\% at R@20, respectively.
+In addition, it consistently outperforms both models at higher recall rates, including R@50 and R@100, showcasing its effectiveness across various thresholds.
+Our approach also slightly improves the mean Recall, as the experimental results demonstrate.
+These results highlight the robustness of our CYCLO approach in recognizing and handling periodic actions, such as cooking, washing, cleaning, exercising, and other routine tasks frequently represented on the PVSG dataset.

-\textbf{Performance on \textit{ASPIRe}.} The ASPIRe dataset comprises five interactivity types; however, we focus on position and relation for a fair comparison.
-Table~\ref{table:aspire} shows that CYCLO consistently outperforms existing methods across varying recall and mean recall thresholds.
-Regarding R@20, our model higher 0.69\% and 5.03\% than HIG for position and relation.
-Moreover, CYCLO significantly improves the mean Recall at every threshold, revealing that our proposed approach can address the long-tail distribution of the ASPIRe dataset.
+\textbf{Performance on \textit{ASPIRe}.} The ASPIRe dataset includes five distinct interactivity types.
+However, we focus on position and relation to ensure a fair comparison.
+As shown in Table~\ref{tab:aspire}, CYCLO consistently outperforms existing models across multiple recall and mean recall thresholds.
+Notably, at R@20, our CYCLO approach outperforms the HIG method, the second-best model, by 0.69\% in position and a more substantial 5.03\% in relation.
+Additionally, CYCLO shows significant gains in mean Recall across all evaluated thresholds, demonstrating its effectiveness in tackling the long-tail distribution.